 Before moving into the details, I want you to know that math is not hard.
 Because something is hard or easy completely depends on how much money you put into that thing.

-Suppose you ask a football player to play a badminton match.
+Suppose you ask a football player to play in a badminton match.
 What will he say?

 He will say it's hard for him.
-Because it's not his game, plus he's not practising for that.
+Because it's not his game, and he's not practicing for that.

 So the point is; PRACTICE.

-The entire math depends on your practice.
-If you're practising a lot of questions, then you will feel that math is an easy subject.
-Otherwise, you will say, math is quite difficult to deal with, only because you are not practising much.
+Everything depends on your practice.
+If you're practicing a lot of questions, then you will feel that math is an easy subject.
+Otherwise, you will say that math is quite difficult to deal with, but only because you are not practicing much.

 Why am I saying this?